 While typical community engagement is on hold, WWF continues to support the Ba’Aka people in this incredibly trying time.
 In order to limit the tribe’s interaction with others and help them stay healthy as they isolate in the forest, Ba’Aka community representatives were designated as points of contact to meet with a select few WWF staff who provide them with food, health care, and essential supplies.
 These efforts support over 3,000 people, ensuring they have what they need as they wait out the proverbial storm in their camps.

 For community members who chose not to head to the forest, measures were established to raise awareness about the virus and mitigate its spread in the villages.
 WWF staff utilize the community radio station—Radio Ndjokou—for daily public broadcasts, including special features for children, information about the fight against COVID-19, and guidance on what individuals can do to protect themselves and each other.
 As many as 200 hand-washing stations were installed in the villages throughout Dzanga-Sangha and a portion of the community conservation department was converted into a workshop to make face masks.
 By July, local tailors had produced 14,000 masks that WWF staff then distributed.

 In a further effort to protect the people of Dzanga-Sangha, health control posts were built on the main road into the area from Bangui, the capital of CAR, and coronavirus testing materials arrived from Germany.
-To date, no infections have been detected in Dzanga-Sangha.
+As two of the most important partners of WWF in Dzanga-Sangha, the European Union and German Development Bank kfW have been instrumental in providing quick additional support.
+To date, no infections have been detected in the area.

 Conservation in Dzanga-Sangha may look different today than it did just a year ago.
 But the mission remains the same: ensuring that the needs of the local people are met and preserving the natural resources that support them.